ronaldyonggi/cs/README.md

 ## Progress Table

 The table below keeps track of the materials that I have / have not completed.
-The syllabus and lecture videos are based on the [Summer 2017](http://data8.org/su17/) course materials.
+* The syllabus and lecture videos are based on the [Summer 2017](http://data8.org/su17/) course materials.
-The assignments (excluding projects, due to the projects utilizing out-of-date libraries) are based on Fall 2016 course materials.
+* The assignments (excluding projects, due to the projects utilizing out-of-date libraries) are based on Fall 2016 course materials.
-The projects are based on Fall 2018 course materials.
+* The projects are based on Fall 2018 course materials.
-The readings are based on the online textbook [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro) by [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari) and [John DeNero](http://denero.org/).
+* The readings are based on the online textbook [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro) by [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari) and [John DeNero](http://denero.org/).

-The contents of this repository are licensed for reuse under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/).

-###Note:
+### Note:
 The table below follows most of the syllabus of [Summer 2017](http://data8.org/su17/) course.
 However, it does not follow the course's **Reading** section because Summer 2017 course's readings were based on the older version of online textbook.
-Instead, the table lists the reading sections that are involved in the video lectures.
+Instead, the table lists the reading sections that are covered in the video lectures.

 | Symbol | Meaning |
 | --- | --- |